-- 1 The Policy Execution Manager (nbpem) triggers a backup job when the policy, schedule, and virtual machine are due and the backup window is open.
-The nbpem process, the Job Manager (nbjm), the Resource Broker (nbrb), and the Enterprise Media Manager (nbemm) together identify the resources (media server, storage unit, etc.) for the backup operation. - 2 For a VMware Intelligent Policy (VIP), you can throttle the VMware resources used in the vSphere environment.
+- The Policy Execution Manager (nbpem) triggers a backup job when the policy, schedule, and virtual machine are due and the backup window is open.
+The nbpem process, the Job Manager (nbjm), the Resource Broker (nbrb), and the Enterprise Media Manager (nbemm) together identify the resources (media server, storage unit, etc.) for the backup operation. - 2 For a VMware Intelligent Policy (VIP), you can throttle the VMware resources that are used in the vSphere environment.
 For example, you can limit the resources to four concurrent backup jobs running from a vSphere datastore.
 This level of control tunes the number of backups to minimally influence the user and application experience on the vSphere platform. - 3 nbpem uses nbim to contact the selected media server and to start the Backup and Restore Manager (bpbrm) on it.
-A snapshot job (also referred to as the parent job) goes active in the Activity Monitor. - nbjm starts an instance of bpbrm through the client service (bpcd) on the media server, and bpbrm starts the Frozen Image Snapshot (bpfis) through the client service (bpcd) on the VMware backup host. bpfis creates a snapshot of the VM data by using vCenter or ESX host depending on the configured credential servers. - bpfis armed with vADP contacts the vSphere host (vCenter) or the ESX/ESXi host for which credentials are stored in the NetBackup database and initiates the snapshot for the VM.
+A snapshot job (also referred to as the parent job) goes active in the Activity Monitor. - nbjm starts an instance of bpbrm through the client service (bpcd) on the media server. bpbrm starts the Frozen Image Snapshot (bpfis) through the client service (bpcd) on the VMware backup host. bpfis creates a snapshot of the VM data by using vCenter or ESX host depending on the configured credential servers. - bpfis armed with vADP contacts the vSphere host (vCenter) or the ESX/ESXi host for which credentials are stored in the NetBackup database and initiates the snapshot for the VM.
 For multiple VMs, bpbrm starts bpfis for each VM so that the snapshot operations occur in parallel.
-As in step 2, you can control the number of concurrent snapshots for a VIP by setting VMware resource limits in NetBackup. bpfis contacts the vSphere host by using the standard SSL port (default is 443). - 5 bpfis contacts the Request Manager (bprd) to request transfer of bpfis state files from the VMware Backup Host to the master server. - bprd requests bpcd on the VMware Backup Host to send a list of bpfis state 6 files. bprd copies each state file from the VMware Backup Host to the master server. - 7 bpfis sends snapshot information and completion status to bpbrm. bpbrm reports the snapshot information and status to nbjm. nbjm relays the information and status to nbpem. - 8 nbpem submits a child job for the backup to nbjm, with a file list derived from the snapshot information. nbjm starts bpbrm to back up the snapshot. - 9 bpbrm uses bpcd to start bpbkar on the VMware Backup Host.
+As in step 2, you can control the number of concurrent snapshots for a VIP by setting VMware resource limits in NetBackup. bpfis contacts the vSphere host by using the standard SSL port (the default is 443). - bpfis contacts the Request Manager (bprd) to request transfer of bpfis state files from the VMware Backup Host to the master server. - bprd requests bpcd on the VMware Backup Host to send a list of bpfis state files. bprd copies each state file from the VMware Backup Host to the master server. - 7 bpfis sends snapshot information and completion status to bpbrm. bpbrm reports the snapshot information and status to nbjm. nbjm relays the information and status to nbpem. - 8 nbpem submits a child job for the backup to nbjm, with a file list derived from the snapshot information. nbjm starts bpbrm to back up the snapshot. - 9 bpbrm uses bpcd to start bpbkar on the VMware Backup Host.

-- 10 The backup and archive manager (bpbkar) starts VxMS and sends the file catalog information to bpbrm, which relays it to the database manager bpdbm on the master server. - 11 bpbrm starts the process bptm (parent) on the media server.
-The bpbkar process loads VERITAS Mapping Services (VxMS) which implements VMware Disk Development Kit (VDDK) APIs.
-The APIs are used for reading from vSphere datastore.
-VxMS maps the stream during runtime and identifies the contents of the VMDK file.
+- 10 The backup and archive manager (bpbkar) loads the Veritas Mapping Services (VxMS) which loads the VMware Disk Development Kit (VDDK) APIs.
+The APIs are used for reading from the vSphere datastore.
+VxMS maps the stream during run-time and identifies the contents of the vmdk file. bpbkar uses VxMS to send the file catalog information to bpbrm, which relays it to the database manager bpdbm on the master server. - 11 bpbrm also starts the process bptm (parent) on the media server.

-The following shows the operation of the Symantec V-Ray within VxMS:
+The following shows the operation of the Veritas V-Ray within VxMS: